hazxel/sisyphus/C++/STL/core/container&adapter.md

 In a regular queue, elements are added from the **rear** and removed from the **front**.
 However, in a deque, we can insert and remove elements from both the **front** and **rear**.
 Deque also support random access of its elements.

-Internally it maintains a double-ended queue of *chunks* of **fixed size**.
-Each chunk is a vector, and the queue (“map” in the graphic below) of chunks itself is also a vector.
+Implementation: maintains a double-ended queue of *chunks* of **fixed size**.
+Each chunk is a vector, and the queue of chunks itself is also a vector.

 ### 成员方法